alexstroukov/slex-memoize/readme.md

 $ npm install slex-memoize
 ```

-`slex-memoize` is a memoize function which supports multiple arguments.
+`slex-memoize` is a memoize function which supports multi argument functions.

 ## Usage